DeanLeong/js-objects-lesson/readme.md

 ## Creating Objects

-There are 4 different ways to create an object.
+There are a few ways to create an object.

 #### Object constructor